aws/s2n-tls/docs/USAGE-GUIDE.md

     typedef enum { S2N_BUILT_IN_BLINDING, S2N_SELF_SERVICE_BLINDING } s2n_blinding;

 **s2n_blinding** is used to opt-out of s2n's built-in blinding.
+Blinding is a mitigation against timing side-channels which in some cases can leak information about encrypted data.
 By default s2n will cause a thread to sleep between 1ms and 10 seconds whenever tampering is detected.

+Setting the **S2N_SELF_SERVICE_BLINDING** option with **s2n_connection_set_blinding**
-S2N_SELF_SERVICE_BLINDING can be used to opt out of this behaviour and is useful for applications that are handling many connections in a single thread.
-If s2n_recv() returns an error, self-service applications should call **s2n_connection_get_delay** and pause activity on the connection for the specified number of microseconds before calling close() or shutdown().
+turns off this behavior.
+This is useful for applications that are handling many connections in a single thread.
+In that case, if s2n_recv() returns an error, self-service applications should call **s2n_connection_get_delay** and pause activity on the connection for the specified number of microseconds before calling close() or shutdown().

     typedef enum { S2N_STATUS_REQUEST_NONE, S2N_STATUS_REQUEST_OCSP } s2n_status_request_type;

 **s2n_status_request_type** is used to define the type, if any, of certificate status request an S2N_CLIENT should make during the handshake.
-The only supported status request type is OCSP, S2N_STATUS_REQUEST_OCSP.
+The only supported status request type is OCSP, **S2N_STATUS_REQUEST_OCSP**.

 ## Opaque structures

 s2n defines two opaque structures that are used for managed objects.
-These structures are opaque and can only be safely referenced indirectly through pointers.
+Because these structures are opaque, they can only be safely referenced indirectly through pointers and their sizes may change with future versions of s2n.

     struct s2n_config;
     struct s2n_connection;